Genesis II (space habitat): Payload

 On both the interior and exterior, Genesis II carried several non-critical systems for scientific, commercial and entertainment purposes.

 For the science aspect, Genesis II carried an upgraded version of the original life-sciences module, colloquially termed "Life in a Box".
 This module includes habitats for three organisms: the Madagascar hissing cockroach, previously carried aboard Genesis I; the South African flat rock scorpion, Hadogenes troglodytes; and a colony of seed-harvester ants, Pogonomyrmex californicus, along with the queen ant for long-term colonization possibilities.
 This biobox system included automated food and water delivery systems, and fans keep fresh air available by circulating internal air with that inside the rest of the spacecraft.
 Sensors and cameras were intended to monitor the health and activities of the biobox inhabitants, and images of the interior were intended for display on Bigelow's website.

 There were two commercial payloads included on Genesis II.
 The first was the "Fly Your Stuff" program, which allowed individuals and customers to send photographs and other small items into orbit for a fee.
 Several dozen of these objects were launched, and were later photographed and filmed by cameras in the spacecraft and posted on the Bigelow website for the customers to view.
 By December 2007, all objects launched as part of this program had been photographed and distributed to customers.

 A secondary payload is the external image projection system that tested the capability for flashing images and messages on the spacecraft's hull.
 Two projectors and associated cameras were positioned on the tips of solar arrays, and the company had eventual plans for allowing the public to send images and video to be displayed.
 As of August 2007, there were no firm plans on how this would be handled due to current limits of uplink bandwidth, and was considered merely an experimental "fun" project.

-For entertainment, Genesis II carries a "Space Bingo" game intended to foster public interest in the program.
+For entertainment, Genesis II carried a "Space Bingo" game intended to foster public interest in the program.